Ohio police seek suspect after dentist and his wife found shot to death at home

 Police in Columbus, Ohio, are asking for the public's help as they search for a suspect in the fatal shooting of a dentist and his wife on the city's Near East Side.

 Officers were dispatched just after 10 a.m. on Dec.
 30 for a welfare check, according to a statement from the Columbus Division of Police.
-When they arrived, they found two adults — identified as Spencer Tepe and Monique Tepe — both with apparent gunshot wounds.
+When they arrived, they found two adults — identified as Spencer Tepe, 37, and Monique Tepe, 39 — both with apparent gunshot wounds.
 The two victims were pronounced dead at the scene, police said.

 Investigators said no weapons were found at the scene and there were no signs of forced entry.
 Two children, a 1-year-old boy and a 4-year-old girl, were found inside the home uninjured.

-Coworkers had called 911 after Spencer Tepe failed to show up for work at a dental clinic in Athens and could not be reached, CBS affiliate WBNS reported.
+A coworker had called 911 after Spencer Tepe failed to show up for work at a dental clinic in Athens and could not be reached, CBS affiliate WBNS reported.
+Columbus police went to the home and knocked on the front and back doors repeatedly, but no one answered.

+Later that morning, another worried coworker called 911 from outside the home and told the dispatcher they could hear kids inside.
+A friend got into the house and saw Spencer's body.

 Investigators are now seeking video, photographs or other digital evidence that may show suspicious people or vehicles in the area around the time of the shooting.